mark-young-atg/devise_test/README.md

-After a user signs out devise redirects to the root page and after confirming there's no user session it displays the message 'You need to sign in or sign up before continuing.'
+After a user signs out devise redirects to the root page and after confirming there's no user session it displays the message 'You need to sign in or sign up before continuing.' using the German translation which is 'Sie müssen sich anmelden oder registrieren, bevor Sie fortfahren können.'

-I would like to see this message localised to match the locale used by the user who signed out.

-### Steps to reproduce
+### Steps to demonstrate

 * Pull down this repo, run bundle, run migrations, start the rails application and load the homepage
 * Use the `Sign Up` link to create a user